 Brandon Dupsky, CEO, eCommerce Money for Nothing

 Foreign currency remains one of the most overlooked challenges in cross-border trade, and left unmanaged it can wipe out overseas profits and even end up costing you money.
 Online sellers need to convert currency whenever they buy stock overseas or receive international sales proceeds, so there are three simple steps they should take to manage their risk exposure.
 Firstly, lower costs by securing a “wholesale” exchange rate when they buy abroad.
 Secondly, open an overseas e-tailer bank account to avoid marketplace exchange rates.
-And thirdly, use a forward contract to lock in favourable exchange rates and create certainty in cash flows.
+And thirdly, use a forward contract to lock in favorable exchange rates and create certainty in cash flows.

 Deepak Goyal, Head of e-tailing, Currencies Direct